Time-energy uncertainty relation for noisy quantum metrology: Error-correction conditions for zero sensitivity loss

-For some choices of $\ket\chi$, the metrological code can be interpreted as a quantum error-correcting code that protects only against certain types of errors.
-For instance, we can choose $\ket\chi = \ket{1}^{\otimes n}$ in the above and our conclusions still hold; this choice corresponds to a classical repetition code that can correct bit flips but which is vulnerable to phase flips.
+For some choices of $\lvert {\chi}\rangle $, the metrological code can be interpreted as a quantum error-correcting code that protects only against certain types of errors.
+For instance, we can choose $\lvert {\chi }\rangle = \lvert {1}\rangle ^{\otimes n}$ in the above and our conclusions still hold; this choice corresponds to a classical repetition code that can correct bit flips but which is vulnerable to phase flips.

-Yet, there are choices of $\ket\chi$ for which this interpretation appears more problematic.
-Consider for instance the choice $\ket\chi = \ket+^{\otimes n}$.
-From the above argument we have that $\ket\psi=\ket0^{\otimes n}$ and $\ket\xi\approx\ket+^{\otimes n}$ form again a metrological code.
-Again, the environment can distinguish $\ket\psi$ from $\ket\xi$ with access only to a few sites.
-Here, the environment can use either an $X$ or a $Z$ measurement to (imperfectly) distinguish between the two state vectors $\ket0$ and $\ket+$.
+Yet, there are choices of $\lvert {\chi}\rangle $ for which this interpretation appears more problematic.
+Consider for instance the choice $\lvert {\chi }\rangle = \lvert {+}\rangle ^{\otimes n}$.
+From the above argument we have that $\lvert {\psi}\rangle =\lvert {0}\rangle ^{\otimes n}$ and $\lvert {\xi}\rangle \approx\lvert {+}\rangle ^{\otimes n}$ form again a metrological code.
+Again, the environment can distinguish $\lvert {\psi}\rangle $ from $\lvert {\xi}\rangle $ with access only to a few sites.
+Here, the environment can use either an $X$ or a $Z$ measurement to (imperfectly) distinguish between the two state vectors $\lvert {0}\rangle $ and $\lvert {+}\rangle $.
 It is hence not obvious how to interpret this code as an error-correcting code that is tailored to biased noise.

-While this example might illustrate the conceptual differences between quantum error correcting codes and metrological codes, we expect this construction of a metrological code to be of limited practical use as it would require a Hamiltonian that is extremely nonlocal.
+While this example might illustrate the conceptual differences between quantum error-correcting codes and metrological codes, we expect this construction of a metrological code to be of limited practical use as it would require a Hamiltonian that is extremely nonlocal.